Happiness-Chung/TeleMorphor/README.md

 ```

 ## Contact
-If you have any questions about this study, please contact via the mail (hb0522@snu.ac.kr)
+If you have questions about this study, please contact via the mail (hb0522@snu.ac.kr)